jointerinc/jointerinc.github.io/docs/jointer-syndication-economy/jntr.md

 **Example**

-- Bob wants to swap $1,000 JNTR with $1,000 ETH.
+- Bob wants to swap $1,000 JNTR with $1,000 BNB.
-- Bob sends his order to SmartSwap and SmartSwap immediately identifies one counterparty that wants to swap $500 ETH against JNTR.
+- Bob sends his order to SmartSwap and SmartSwap immediately identifies one counterparty that wants to swap $500 BNB against JNTR.
-- In this case, Bob will get the first $500 ETH and the rest of the $500 JNTR will stay pending until the SmartSwap identifies more counterparties that want to swap ETH with JNTR.
+- In this case, Bob will get the first $500 ETH and the rest of the $500 JNTR will stay pending until the SmartSwap identifies more counterparties that want to swap BNB with JNTR.

 ## Selling JNTR